-Which vaccine will be used?
+Which vaccine will be used for which age groups?

-Conjugated MenACWY vaccine will be used.
-This vaccine protects against 4 groups of meningococcal bacteria A,C,W, and Y. Two brands of MenACWY vaccine will be used - Menveo® (GSK) is registered in Australia and will be used for those aged 2 months to under 12 months, and Nimenrix® (Pfizer) is registered and will be used for those aged 12 months and over.
+Two brands of conjugated MenACWY vaccine will be used.
+Both vaccine brands protect against 4 groups of meningococcal bacteria: A, C, W and Y. Menveo® (GSK) will be used for infants aged 2 months to under 12 months, and Nimenrix® (Pfizer) will be used for those aged 12 months and over who are receiving their first dose of vaccine.
+If children have commenced a course of vaccination with Menveo, and are aged 12 months or over when they present for a subsequent dose, Menveo or Nimenrix, will be used depending on what is available.